 Our lives were flipped upside down last year when George Clooney , the unofficial representative for eternal bachelordom, married lawyer Amal Alamuddin .
-The news came as a shock mostly because George has been quite candid about his resistance to marriage in the past, as was Cameron Diaz , who married Benji Madden in a surprise ceremony last week.
+The news came as a shock mostly because George has been quite candid about his resistance to marriage in the past, as was Cameron Diaz , who married Benji Madden in a surprise ceremony earlier this year.

 With the plethora of celebrity weddings that have taken place recently, it seemed necessary to shed some light on some of the stars who aren't planning to walk down the aisle anytime soon.
 Many famous women — including Kourtney Kardashian, Eva Mendes, and Oprah Winfrey — have spoken out about their decision to remain single, as have a handful of male celebrities like Jon Hamm and Al Pacino .
 Keep reading for 14 stars who have no desire to say "I do," and three that seem to have changed their minds.